Common architectural elements for modern integration architectures (Part 2)

 - Part 1: How integration is key to customer experience

-- Common architectural elements for modern integration architectures (this article)
+- Part 2: Common architectural elements for modern integration architectures (this article)

 Catch up on any articles you missed by following one of the links above.

-Next in this series, we’ll be taking a look at the details of specific elements in an architecture for omnichannel customer experience.
+Next in this series, we’ll be taking a look at the integration of external application details in an architecture for the omnichannel customer experience.

 To learn more, visit our Join the Red Hat Developer Program (it’s free) and get access to related cheat sheets (e.g. containers), books (e.g. microservices), and product downloads that can help you with your microservices and/or container application development.